-The Cottenham Environment Audit Group (CEAG) Boundaries Survey pointed to the need to encourage more attention to retaining and enhancing wildlife corridors in the form of continuous hedgerows, ditches and uncultivated field edges.
+The CEAG Boundaries Survey pointed to the need to encourage more attention to retaining and enhancing wildlife corridors in the form of continuous hedgerows, ditches and uncultivated field edges.
+While many hedgerows thrive, a significant proportion have become sparse and gaps have formed.
 Even 'remnant' pieces of uncultivated land can make a positive contribution as habitat for wildlife.